Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/p4j8aiT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 21a.
-Create a new File and paste the contents of a script into it.
+Create a new File and paste the contents of the script into it.
 In order to do that click on the white box under file (top left) in powershell to create a new file and paste script into the white box.
 (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)
 </p>
 <br />